Skip to main content

 trw_learn_updateMark learnings as resolved, obsolete, or update their content.When an issue is fixed or context changes

-trw_claude_md_syncPromote high-impact learnings into CLAUDE.md.During delivery or after major discoveries
+trw_claude_md_syncPromote high-impact learnings into the repo’s client-facing instruction surfaces.During delivery or after major discoveries

 See the Tools Reference for the complete list of all 24 MCP tools.